-Timeline Activity Mid-April to Mid-May Test Administration Window (annually) Statewide assessment administration Throughout the testing window (annually) Collection of information on students enrolled for full academic year Approximately one month from Assessment vendor required to provide Assessment Administration assessment results to the Board June (annually) Schools receive aggregate assessment results Late June-early July (annually) Schools are notified of preliminary AYP status 14 days prior to Before the first day of school LEA notification to parents regarding school choice and supplemental services No later than thirty days after preliminary School/LEA appeals process ends identification of schools/LEAs not meeting Challenged agency renders final AYP (annually) determination in response to appeal
+Timeline Activity Mid-April to Mid-May Test Administration Statewide assessment administration Window (annually) Throughout the testing window (annually) Collection of information on students enrolled for full academic year Approximately one month from Assessment vendor required to provide Assessment Administration assessment results to the Board June (annually) Schools receive aggregate assessment results Late June-early July (annually) Schools are notified of preliminary AYP status 14 days prior to the first day of school LEA notification to parents regarding school choice and supplemental services No later than thirty days after preliminary School/LEA appeals process ends identification of schools/LEAs not meeting Challenged agency renders final AYP (annually) determination in response to appeal challenging the determination, they then know what the final determination will be and can immediately prepare and issue the required notifications.

 AYP determinations are final at the close of the appeals window.
-When schools and districts receive preliminary determinations and make the decision they will not be challenging the determination, they then know what the final determination will be and can immediately prepare and issue the required notifications.
+When schools and districts receive preliminary determinations and make the decision they will not be